CodyBerenson/PGMA-Modernized/README.md

    b.
 The logs--attach all the newly created logs from both the \Logs and the \Logs\PMS Plugin Logs directories (see 1d).

    c.
-The specific url of the film or scene title on the Agent's index site.d.
-A brief discussion of anything you deem pertinent, including any questions you may have
+The specific url of the film or scene title on the Agent's index site.

+   d.
+Any information you deem pertinent, error messages you may have received, and any questions you may have

    e.
 Please do not include adult-content images.